oeb119/Sensing---IoT-Project/README.md

 The results are communicated via a Telegram Bot, GroundTravel.
 Through this bot, the user can take various actions, such as visualising how the prices have evolved over the past few days in a graph, or sending a email to the local MP urging for greener travel if flights are cheaper than planes.

+I have removed all personal API access keys (ThingSpeak and Gmail)

 Happy reading!

 Dec 10, 2023